KDE/kpublictransport/README.md

 A library for accessing realtime public transport data and for performing public transport journey queries.

 !!
-Before using this, please read the compliance section below !!
+Before using this, please read the license compliance and attribution section below !!

 ## Data Model